Bayesian Multi-line Intensity Mapping: Discussion

-Figure~\ref{F:Pell_constraints_OII_z2.5} presents the power spectrum multipoles $P_\ell^i(k,z_t)$ for the three lowest-$\ell$ modes. \footnote{Since the line power spectrum $P^i(k_i,\mu_i,z_i)$ is an even function of the LoS cosine angle $\mu$, the odd multipole modes vanish.} Here, we choose $[$\ion{O}{2}$]$ as the target line and present the results at the target-line redshift $z_t=2.5$, corresponding to the observed wavelength at $1.3$ $\mu$m, and the interlopers are from redshifts $z_i=$ $0.99$ (H$\alpha$), $1.61$ ($[$\ion{O}{3}$]$), $1.68$ (H$\beta$).
+Figure~\ref{F:Pell_constraints_OII_z2.5} presents the power spectrum multipoles $P_\ell^i(k,z_t)$ for the three lowest-$\ell$ modes. \footnote{Since the line power spectrum $P^i(k_i,\mu_i,z_i)$ is an even function of the LOS cosine angle $\mu$, the odd multipole modes vanish.} Here, we choose $[$\ion{O}{2}$]$ as the target line and present the results at the target line redshift $z_t=2.5$, corresponding to the observed wavelength at $1.3$ $\mu$m, and the interlopers are from redshifts $z_i=$ $0.99$ (H$\alpha$), $1.61$ ($[$\ion{O}{3}$]$), $1.68$ (H$\beta$).

-From Figure~\ref{F:Pell_constraints_OII_z2.5}, we see that the $[$\ion{O}{2}$]$ power spectrum is overwhelmed by interloper power by more than two order of magnitudes in all three multipole modes.
-Nevertheless, our method makes use of the information on the frequency correlations between lines and can successfully extract the bias-weight intensity of $[$\ion{O}{2}$]$ at $z_t=2.5$ with a signal-to-noise ratio of $3.9$.
+From Figure~\ref{F:Pell_constraints_OII_z2.5}, we see that the $[$\ion{O}{2}$]$ power spectrum is overwhelmed by interloper power by more than 2 orders of magnitude in all three multipole modes.
+Nevertheless, our method makes use of the information on the frequency correlations between lines and can successfully extract the bias-weighted intensity of $[$\ion{O}{2}$]$ at $z_t=2.5$ with an S/N of $3.9$.